 You can use tags to report on usage metrics from the provider’s interface.
 Tags help you understand how Cloud Application Manager resources are spread across your organization.
 Use them to identify usage patterns and optimize resources for your teams and users.

-Cloud Application Manager supports tagging in the Enterprise Edition for AWS, Google Cloud, OpenStack, CloudStack, and vSphere.
+Cloud Application Manager supports tagging in the Enterprise Edition (SaaS & Virtual Appliance) for AWS, Google Cloud, OpenStack, CloudStack, and vSphere.

-In the admin console, you can add tags under Providers > Tags.
+In the admin console for your organization, you can add tags under Settings > Tags.

 - Preset or Custom Tags